minio/docs/source/reference/minio-mc-admin/mc-admin-cluster-bucket-import.rst

 .. mc-cmd:: BUCKET
    :optional:

-   The bucket onto which the command applies the imported metadata.
+   The bucket to apply the imported metadata to.

 Global Flags